-Click the link at the bottom to read the draft 2021-2022 VLCT Municipal Policy, which will be considered by VLCT’s membership during the virtual VLCT Municipal Legislative Policy Meeting on Wednesday, September 23, at 1:00 p.m.
+Click the link at the bottom to read the 2021-2022 VLCT Municipal Policy, which was passed by VLCT members at the 2020 Annual Business Meeting.

 - The Finance, Administration and Intergovernmental Relations (FAIR) Policy Committee is responsible for governance; taxation including education funding, open meeting and public records; clerk-treasurer issues; economic development.

 - The Public Safety Committee is responsible for fair and impartial policing including federal immigration law and Act 5; authority, information, and funding to combat drug-related crime; Department of Corrections’ policy; training and funding to support fire safety volunteers and professionals, emergency medical technicians, and law enforcement officials; dispatch; highway safety; marijuana legalization.

 - The Quality of Life and Environment Committee is responsible for land use planning, development, conservation, and regulation; housing; Act 250; economic development; waste management; telecommunications; energy, including renewable; health care; related quality of life matters.

 - The Transportation Committee is responsible for funding for municipal highway aid and water quality related to highways; communication among state, federal, and local officials on transportation issues; efficiency and effectiveness in transportation construction programs; trucks and oversized vehicles on municipal highways; policy related to rail.

 - The Water Resources Policy Committee is responsible for water quality and wastewater management matters; implementation of the federal and state Clean Water Acts; stormwater management; integrated planning for water quality; total maximum daily loads and basin planning.